lsoros/itinerary-RL/README.md

 | `python -m itinerary_rl.engine PROBLEM.csv` | One legal nonstop (if any) and one illegal step |
 | `python -m itinerary_rl.trajectory ...` | Same demos as JSON trajectories |

-Each of these commands rebuilds the flight catalog index from the CSV when it needs one.
+Each of these commands rebuilds the verifier's flight catalog index from the CSV when it needs one.
 That can take a minute on a large extract.

-## Dataset note

-Use the [BTS](https://transtats.bts.gov/) Marketing Carrier On-Time Performance field list.
-Keep the file outside git.
-January is enough to exercise the loader and engine; a multi-year extract is the same schema and the same commands.